LukeWellsey/GIS/README.md

 My goal for this project is to map out areas around Eastern Idaho that I enjoy exploring.
 I hope to be able to gain more exposure to GIS Mapping solutions.

-{Provide a description the map software that you wrote.
-Describe how to use your software.
-Describe the source of the data that you used.}

 {Describe your purpose for writing this software.}

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.}